hooraintahir1/Barbie-Fashion-Tycoon/README.md

 4. Participate in fashion shows
 5. Earn money and level up to unlock new outfits

+## ⭐ Level 1
+1) Buy at least 2 outfits from the catalog.
+2) Earn a minimum of 30 score by participating in a fashion show.
+3) Own at least one “Street Style” outfit.
+4) Complete all this within the level.

+## 🌟 Level 2

 ## Technologies Used
 - C++
 - Object-Oriented Design